Bachelor of Social Work

 As a first year student in the BSW program, you will start your educational journey as a member of the Social Work Learning Community, learning about the profession as well as completing general education requirements.
 Introductory courses in social work allow for the study of social problems and to experience social work through opportunities for service learning in the community.

 The required courses for the BSW degree begin in the junior year.
 You will begin to acquire the knowledge and skills necessary for the achievement of the core competencies for generalist social work practice as defined by the Council on Social Work Education.
-In the senior year, you will have a year-long, two-days-a-week field placement in a local social service agency, practicing the skills you have learned under the supervision of a professional social worker.
+In the senior year, you will have a year-long, two days per week field placement in a local social service agency, practicing the skills you have learned under the supervision of a professional social worker.

 The School has affiliations with over 200 social service agencies in the greater Cincinnati area, providing a wealth of options for field learning.
 Senior-year coursework and seminars allow you to connect the theories you have studied to what you experience in the field as you reflect on your developing professional self.
 Unique to UC is the two-term research sequence; you will learn basic research methods and then design and carry out a research project in your field agency.

 Also unique to UC is the Title IV-E Child Welfare Training Program, offered in collaboration with other social work programs at public universities in Ohio.
 Students in this program have a specialized curriculum in the senior year and a field placement in a public child welfare agency.
 They learn to the skills of working with families in distress to prevent and correct situations of abuse and neglect.
 Some financial assistance in available to students who complete the program and enter employment in this field.